TanStack/query/README.md

 The next time a `useQuery` instance is used for a prefetched query, it will use the cached data!
 If no instances of `useQuery` appear for a prefetched query, it will be deleted and garbage collected after the time specified in `cacheTime`.

-Alternatively, if you already have the data for your query synchronously available, you can use the [Query Cache's `setQueryData` method](#querycachesetquerydata) to directly add or update a query's cached result
+Alternatively, if you already have the data for your query synchronously available, you can use the [Query Cache's `setQueryData` method](#querycachesetquerydata) to directly add or update a query's cached result.

 ## Initial Data